bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.
 * Failed to decode downloaded font warning?
 * Selecting carousel annotation will sometimes flash lyric above carousel.
-Seems to be a new bug.
-* Song banner styling
+* Banner filmstrip styling should get constants from constants folder

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Is song selection still slower through access after refactor?